foreverfl/vscode/docs/python/jupyter-support-py.md

 - Debug a Jupyter notebook
 - Export a Jupyter notebook

 To work with Jupyter notebooks, you must activate an Anaconda environment in VS Code, or another Python environment in which you've installed the [Jupyter package](https://pypi.org/project/jupyter/).
-To select an environment, use the **Python: Select Interpreter** command from the Command Palette (`kb(workbench.action.showCommands)`).
+To select an environment, use the **Python: Select Interpreter** command from the Command Palette (`Ctrl+Shift+P`).

 Once the appropriate environment is activated, you can create and run Jupyter-like code cells, connect to a remote Jupyter server for running code cells, and export Python files as Jupyter notebooks.